cameron-p-m/d/README.md

 #### install

 Only works for zsh for now because that's what I use.
 Requires HOME env variable.
-This builds from source.

 ```
 ./scripts/install.sh

 source ~/.zshrc <- reload shell
 ```

+#### contribute

+If you want to contribute, this project used zig 0.12.0.
+You can build from source too with `zig build -Doptimize=ReleaseSmall`